cbarbes1/COSC-450/MiniTest-1.md

 # Mini Test 1
 ## Lecture Note 1
+## Table of Contents
+- What is Operating System
+- Macroscopic view of computer system
+- Computer Structure - Von Neumann Architecture
+- Von Neumann Bottleneck
+- Instruction Cycle
+- History of Computer System
+    - First Generation - vacuum tubes and plugboards
+    - Second Generation - Transistors and Batch system
+    - Third Generation - IC and Programming
+    - Fourth Generation - Personal Computer and LSI (VLSI, ULSI)
+    - Fifth Generation - Mobile Computers
 ### Operating System
-`A protected software provided interface between hardware and software`
+- A protected software provided interface between hardware and software
+- Modern Complex Computer System
+    - **Macroscopic View** - Processor, Memory, io devices
+### Hardware

-*Macroscopic View* - Processor, Memory, io devices
+- *Macroscopic View* - Processor, Memory, io devices

-Physical Devices - Chips, wires, etc
+- Physical Devices - Chips, wires, etc

-Micro architecture - groups of physical devices that form functional units
+- Micro architecture - groups of physical devices that form functional units

-Machine Language - Execute some set of instructions
+- Machine Language - Execute some set of instructions

 **Von Neumann Bottleneck** - The processor and memory are seperate. since the speed of transfer is slower than calculation speed there is a bottleneck.
 This would be a throughput limitations.
 Throughput is how much data can be transferred in a certain amount of time.